 The details of the encryption protocols ZenMate uses is also available to the public.Top ↑

 When using local servers, there was hardly a speed decrease at all.
 There was, however, a noticeable speed decrease when using servers that were outside of the local area.
-Video streaming using popular services like Netflix and Hulu was smooth and in HD quality.
 This held true for both the tests using the desktop application and the web extension on Google Chrome.Top ↑

 There is an online ticket submit form on the ZenMate website for all inquiries about issues.
 The form includes an option to attach documents, so screenshots and other reports can be sent to the support team.